scionsamurai/jimscode.github.io/src/posts/cloudflare-d1-oauth/cloudflare-d1-oauth.md

             throw new Error('Database operation failed');
         }
     }

    ```

-   This endpoint handles saving the user data to your database.
-Make sure you've implemented the `saveUserToDatabase` function in your `$lib/db.ts` file as discussed in previous sections.
+   This handles saving the user data to your database.

 With these additions, your app will now attempt to save user data to the database upon successful authentication.
 To test this functionality: